 - Data issues – limited data on new customers and an overwhelming amount of data for established customers.

 - Results must be available fast – but must still be high quality.
 The system must respond to new input in real time.

-- Effective personalization is mathematically complex – Determining statistical significance for personalized product recommendations is a huge mathematical challenge.
+- Effective personalization is mathematically complex – Determining statistical significance at scale and on a one-to-one level is a huge mathematical challenge.

 - Legacy CMS and back office systems – represent a major roadblock for some businesses.